lagom/lagom/docs/manual/java/releases/Migration15.md

 You no longer have a `ServiceLocator` provided by the tooling libraries so you will have to provide one of your choice.
 We recommend using the new [`lagom-akka-discovery-service-locator`](https://github.com/lagom/lagom-akka-discovery-service-locator) which is implemented using [Akka Service Discovery](https://doc.akka.io/docs/akka/current/discovery/index.html) implementations.

-You first need to add the following dependancy to each service implementation in your `build.sbt`.
+You first need to add the following dependency to each service implementation in your `build.sbt`.

 ```
 "com.lightbend.lagom" %% "lagom-javadsl-akka-discovery-service-locator" % "1.0.0"